Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Update-AzureADSignedInUserPassword.md

 ```

 ## DESCRIPTION
-The **Update-AzureADSignedInUserPassword** cmdlet updates the password for the current user in Azure Active Directory (AD).
+The **Update-AzureADSignedInUserPassword** cmdlet updates the password for the signed-in user in Azure Active Directory (AD).
 ## EXAMPLES

 ### Example 1: Update a password
 ```PowerShell
 PS C:\>Update-AzureADSignedInUserPassword -CurrentPassword $CurrentPassword -NewPassword $NewPassword
 ```
-This command updates the password for the current user.
+This command updates the password for the signed-in user.
 ## PARAMETERS

 ### -CurrentPassword
-Specifies the current password of the current user.
+Specifies the current password of the signed-in user.

 ```yaml
 Type: SecureString